PEPPER: Perception-Guided Perturbation for Robust Backdoor Defense in Text-to-Image Diffusion Models: Additional Experiment for Open-sourced LLM

 \section{Additional Experiment for Open-sourced LLM}

 In this section, we argue that PEPPER does not depend on large or proprietary models.
-We verify that the same trends observed in Section~\ref{sec:results} hold when using Gemma-3-4b, which is a small and open-source LLM.
-Table~\ref{tab:defense_effectiveness_long_gemma} shows that PEPPER equipped with Gemma-3-4b can achieve ASR and FID comparable to those of GPT-4.1.
+We verify that the same trends observed in Section~\ref{sec:results} hold when using Qwen-3-8b, which is a small and open-source LLM.
+Table~\ref{tab:defense_effectiveness_long_qwen3} shows that PEPPER equipped with Qwen3-8b can achieve ASR and FID comparable to those of GPT-4.1.